 Listed below are instructions for students completing graduate courses, certificates, endorsements, and licensures programs.

 Important: Graduate programs in the following departments have program-specific applications: Applied Medicine and Rehabilitation;

 Psychology; Social Work; and Communication Disorders, and Counseling, School, and Educational Psychology.
 Applicants to these programs must contact the program coordinator or visit the department's Web site prior to submitting any admission materials. [details].

-Note to Distance Learners Residing Outside of Indiana: Currently, Indiana State University is not offering any distance education programs
+Note to Online Learners Residing Outside of Indiana: Currently, Indiana State University is not offering any online programs in Arkansas or

 Indiana State University